microsoft/human-pose-estimation.pytorch/README.md

    ```

-4. Init output(training model output directory) and log(tensorboard log directory) directory.
+4. Init output(training model output directory) and log(tensorboard log directory) directory:

    ```
    mkdir output
    mkdir log
    ```

-   and your directory tree should look like this
+   Your directory tree should look like this:

    ```
    ${POSE_ROOT}